 This open area is used for fests and small events.
 For example, The Darmstadt Digital Tag took place on the 24th of June 2022.
 Details about the event are available here.
 In 2023, the event will take place on the 16th of June.

 Luisenplatz is one of the most active places in Darmstadt.
 Sometimes, you can even spot music bands playing here during the summer, creating a festive atmosphere.
-The cafes and restaurants with sit-outs make it a wonderful place to enjoy a wonderful meal under the sun.
+The cafes and restaurants with sit-outs make it a wonderful place to enjoy the sun.

 In summer, it becomes a hub of activities with music concerts, performances, and fests such as Heinerfest and Schlossgrabenfest in the open areas in front of Luisencenter.
 In winter, for almost 1 1/2 months, the Weihnachtsmarkt is set up in Luisenplatz, extending up to Friedenplatz and Marktplatz.